$T\overline{T}$-deformed free energy of the Airy model: Summary of results and outline

 For the bad sign $\lambda > 0$, as studied in \cite{Iliesiu:2020zld,Griguolo:2021wgy}, there are contributions from the non-perturbative branch.
 We compute the quenched free energy with this branch included and excluded.
 In both cases, we find the quenched free energy to be divergent and a careful analytical examination can be found in the Appendix \ref{app:badsigndetail}.

-For the good sign $\lambda < 0$, the issue of the complex-valued energy will also arise when $E < \frac{1}{8\lambda}$ because $\rho_{\text{Airy}}(E < 0) \neq 0$.
-As far as we know, this is the first time when such an issue has been noticed for the good sign of the $T\overline{T}$ deformation.
+For the good sign of $\lambda < 0$, the issue of the complex-valued energy always arises regardless of the value of $\lambda$ since $\rho_{Airy}(E)$ has support on the entire real axis.
+Although the issue of complex energy of the good sign $\lambda < 0$ has been noticed before in \cite{Zamolodchikov:2004ce} for 2d CFT since the ground state energy is $-\frac{c}{12}$, we emphasize this is different from our case, as the energy spectrum is still bounded below by $-\frac{c}{12}$.
+One can avoid the complex energy by simply choosing $|\lambda | \leq \frac{3}{2c}$ in this case.
+However, for the Airy model, the issue of complex energy will always arise regardless of the value of $\lambda$.
+This has not been noticed before for the good sign of the $T\overline{T}$ deformation.
 A simple solution will be to impose a hard cut-off in $E$, namely we simply remove these states with complex-valued energy.
 However, as we will see in \S \ref{goodsign}, this option would lead to a violation of the $T\overline{T}$ flow equation by a boundary term in the integral.
 Another option would be to include those states with complex-valued energy, however, to demand the partition function to be real-valued, one must include the other branch as well.
 By a careful choice of coefficient, one can make sure that the boundary terms cancel each other properly so the flow equation is satisfied.
 We then compute the quenched free energy for both cases: if we exclude the non-perturbative contribution, we find the quenched free energy to be finite and monotonic at low temperatures, and it decreases under the deformation.
 If we include the non-perturbative contribution, we find the quenched free energy diverges, and a careful analytical dissection is included in Appendix \ref{app:goodsigndetail}.